McMaster-Software-Engineers-2018/Getting-Started/README.md

 ## Collaborate on Software Projects
 Creating a repository here will allow other students to join in!

-&nbsp;

-*Have an interesting idea for a project but don't know where to start?*
+_Have an interesting idea for a project but don't know where to start?_

 Just create a new repository and pitch your idea in a new Issue in this repository.